92 Terms

 Interaction Design

 Interaction design (IxD) shapes how users engage with digital products through intuitive interfaces.
-Learn core IxD principles and patterns that improve usability.

 Mental Model